-A tireless campaigner for climate change, Sunita Narain believes in action that benefits all people in all countries, reports Katie Morris
+A tireless campaigner for climate change, Sunita Narain believes in action that benefits all people in all countries, reports Future

 Even with COP26, the United Nation’s 26th climate change conference held in Glasgow, Scotland, having drawn to a close, climate change remains headline news, globally.
 The COP26 summit aimed to bring parties together to accelerate action towards the agreed upon goals of the 2015 Paris Agreement; to unite people and inspire climate action.
 Beyond the global conglomerate of the United Nations (UN) advocating for change, the actions of individual climate change trailblazers help to humanize this, sometimes, overwhelming topic and pave the way for ordinary people to galvanise and act.

 One sustainability pioneer is Sunita Narain, director general of the Centre for Science and Environment (CSE) in Delhi, India, and editor of the fortnightly magazine Down To Earth.
 Tirelessly working on the climate crisis agenda for over three decades, Time recently featured her as one of fifteen women leading the fight against climate change for her advocacy work around impoverished communities and environmental issues in India.